 The core lighting design guidelines applicable to all projects on campus are outlined below.
 Lighting designs for all projects are to be prepared by a registered professional lighting engineer.
 As part of the permit application, projects are to submit confirmation of how their project addresses these guidelines.
-Details on the principles, standards, and techniques underlying these guidelines are available in the UBC Vancouver Campus Lighting Strategy.

-a.
-Fixture Design - Where free-standing light pole fixtures are needed, they are to be selected from the fixture palette at the end of this section, as amended from time to time.
-Projects may also integrate lighting design into the architecture, landscape, and site furnishings.

-The combined package of integrated and pole fixture lighting for each project is to be coordinated as a composition to achieve the illuminance, luminance, contrast, sustainability, and performance criteria standards listed below.

-b.
-Illuminance - The lux values and uniformity ratios for building entries, building edges, pathways, courtyards, and feature area subzones, are listed in Table 1 Illuminance Hierarchy (See Maps section).
-Project lighting engineers are to refer to the Circulation Lighting Zones Map 3-11, Node Lighting Zones Map 3-12, and the Building Exterior Lighting Zones Map 3-13 respectively, to determine the combination of colour-coded lighting categories applicable to their site.

-Sample Case Study Plans are also provided in the UBC Lighting Strategy Report, to illustrate examples of how the different categories and related lux levels can work together on a single site.

-c.
-Luminance Contrast Ratio - Lighting Design for each project is to respect the targeted luminance contrast ratio between the site and the surrounding area 15 m beyond, as specified in Table 2, below.
+- a.
+Fixture Design Where free-standing light pole fixtures are needed, they are to be selected from the fixture palette at the end of this section, as amended from time to time.
+Projects may also integrate lighting design into the architecture, landscape, and site furnishings. - The combined package of integrated and pole fixture lighting for each project is to be coordinated as a composition to achieve the illuminance, luminance, contrast, sustainability, and performance criteria standards listed below. - b.
+Illuminance The lux values and uniformity ratios for building entries, building edges, pathways, courtyards, and feature area subzones, are listed in Table 1 Illuminance Hierarchy (See Maps section).
+Project lighting engineers are to refer to the Circulation Lighting Zones Map 3-11, Node Lighting Zones Map 3-12, and the Building Exterior Lighting Zones Map 3-13 respectively, to determine the combination of colour-coded lighting categories applicable to their site. - Sample Case Study Plans are also provided in the UBC Lighting Strategy Report, to illustrate examples of how the different categories and related lux levels can work together on a single site. - c.
+Luminance Contrast Ratio Lighting Design for each project is to respect the targeted luminance contrast ratio between the site and the surrounding area 15 m beyond, as specified in Table 2, below.